 The art and love of making cheese from scratch - it's a beautiful thing.
 And to excite you to take on your very own dairy creations, we dug deep and found some delectable ways you can make your very own at home.
-(Get some more inspiration in the cheese episode of Great British Food Revival, 6pm on SBS Tuesday February 27 and then on SBS On Demand).

 Don't worry, this doesn't mean you're giving up a life of cheese purchases, but if you're looking for a little DIY food project that is very satisfying, try your hand at these cheese recipes that'll create smiles all round.